DenisGorbachev/subtype/README.md

 * You can implement custom validation
 * You can use either tuple structs or regular structs (`struct Username(String)` or `struct Username { value: String }`)

+## Footguns

+* It is possible to circumvent the validation by defining `impl From<String> for Username`.
+This is because an impl can construct `Username` directly without calling `Username::new`.
+There is no workaround for this, you just need to be careful.
+* It is possible to circumvent the validation by adding `#[derive(serde::Deserialize)]`.
+This is because `impl serde::Deserialize` can construct the target type directly without calling the `new` function.
+There's a workaround: add `#[serde(try_from = "Foo")]` where Foo is the underlying type of this newtype.

 ## Gotchas

 * In macro invocations, the generics and trait bounds must be wrapped in square brackets (`[]`) instead of angle brackets (`<>`).
 This is a limitation of macro_rules.
 It applies only to the _definitions_ of generics and trait bounds, not to their usage.
 See example: